partrita/DataAnalysis-w-AI-course/README.md

 ---

-## Rights and ackoneldgements
+## Rights and acknowledgement

 ## You can use it to teach and learn freely

-**Atribution**: Békés, Gábor: "Doing Data Analysis with AI: a short course", available at [github.com/gabors-data-analysis/da-w-ai/](https://github.com/gabors-data-analysis/da-w-ai/), v0.4, 2025-04-04
+**Attribution**: Békés, Gábor: "Doing Data Analysis with AI: a short course", available at [github.com/gabors-data-analysis/da-w-ai/](https://github.com/gabors-data-analysis/da-w-ai/), v0.4, 2025-04-04

 **License**: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) -- share, attribute, non-commercial (contact me for corporate gigs)